Learn / Blog / Article

 The form title should relate to the goal it allows users to complete.
 Avoid using generic titles such as ‘Please fill in this form to continue’ and instead opt for a more descriptive one such as ‘Register for your free trial’ or ‘Join our community’.

 All the different elements within the form should be visually distinctive from one another.
-Users need to be able to to scan the form and immediately understand which is the submit button, which are the labels and which are the input fields they need to enter.
+Users need to be able to scan the form and immediately understand which is the submit button, which are the labels and which are the input fields they need to enter, and estimate how long completion time will take.
 Including white space will improve legibility and is always a must.

 #5 Order the form logically

 Details should be asked logically from a user’s perspective, not the database.
 Typically, it's unusual to ask for someone’s address before their name.
-For longer forms, structure multiple fields by visually grouping them together in sub sections such as: Account details, contact details, payment details, etc;
+For long forms, structure multiple fields by visually grouping them together in sub-sections such as: Account details, contact information, payment details, etc;

 #6 Use smart defaults